Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-5-analytics-edge-extension.md

 In Adobe Experience Platform Launch, navigate to your mobile property and select Edge Configurations from the left panel, then select the configuration created in Assignment 1

-* Select development environment, enable `Adobe Analytics` and add development report suite to send analytics data.
+* Select development environment, enable `Adobe Analytics` and add a development report suite.
+If you don't have one, create a new report suite for this exercise using the Mobile template.

    ![](../../../.gitbook/assets/edge_analytics_config.png)